CAAPIM/Xamarin-MAS-Foundation/README.md

 ```

-## Get Started and Documentation
+## Get Started Documentation

 The best way to get the lastest Xamarin Mobile SDK libraries is to use the NuGet dependency manager, which is embedded in Visual Studio.

-To add the libraries and set up your project, see:
+To get started with your app:

 - [Android Xamarin Guide](https://github.com/CAAPIM/Xamarin-MAS-Foundation/blob/DocEdits/Guides/Android/ANDROID_GUIDES.md)
 - [iOS Xamarin Guide](https://github.com/CAAPIM/Xamarin-MAS-Foundation/blob/DocEdits/Guides/iOS/IOS_GUIDES.md)